 Coronavirus: Daily updates on the situation in France

 How many recorded new cases are there?
-Can I travel to and from France now?
-What are the rules of the current curfew?
+Can I travel to France this summer?
+How is France planning to ease restrictions?
+How is the vaccination campaign progressing?
 We explain

 Data provided immediately after weekends and bank holidays is lower than average.
 This is due to the testing facilities mainly being closed during these times.

 Note: The graph updates automatically and is sometimes updated a day behind the figures given above, which are updated manually each day.
 The date is given in the graph and is also indicated above our daily updated figures.
 If the figure of the daily number of Covid-19 cases given above does not match with the most recent figure marked on the graph below, it is most likely due to the fact that the graph's data is yet to update.